NDA-Software/socket-actions/docs/server/socket.md

 ## Description

-This class extends WebSocket.Server and adds wrappers to some of the relevant WebSocket.Server's events adding routing to the action classes.
+This class uses WebSocket.Server to create an event-driven server.

 ## Constructor